pflynn157/CppEditor/Readme.md

 5. libsettings
 6. KDE syntax-highlighting

+### Icons
+On Linux, CppEditor pulls icons from the current theme.
+However, on desktops (like Fluxbox) or systems (like Windows) without this support, an included icon is used instead.
+All icons are from the Oxygen icon theme.
+Don't want to use the theme icons at all?
+You don't have to.
+Open the settings file by clicking Settings (in the menubar)-> Open settings file.
+Change the value of the "sysicons" node to "false" and restart the program.
+To resume using theme icons if they are available, change the "sysicons" node back to true.
+You can also use different icons if you do not like the theme or Oxygen icons.
+Simply swap out the Oxygen icon for what you want in the {source root}/src/icons folder.
+Important: you must rename your new icon to the same name that the previous icon had, or it will not work.
+Also, this cannot be done at runtime; you must rebuild the program after swapping your icons.

 #### Languages
 CppEditor has experimental internationalization support.
 Currently, there is support for the following languages:
 1. Afrikaans